yuch7/cwlexec/README.md

 ## Test
-All conformance test cases (127) are pased except one test case (`v1.0/envvar.cwl`) is not passed due to LSF limitation: LSF does not support propagating the `$HOME` variable)
+All conformance test cases (127) are pased except one test case (`v1.0/envvar.cwl`) is not passed due to LSF limitation: LSF does not support propagating the `$HOME` variable.

-- Run your conformance tests
+### Run your conformance tests

 [cwltest](https://github.com/common-workflow-language/cwltest) is a CWL testing tool from CWL Specification to run conformance tests.